Care and Recovery After Heart Transplant Surgery

 - Ask loved ones and friends to avoid visiting when they are sick.

-Have Help at Home After Heart Transplant
+Recovering at Home After Heart Transplant

 You will not be able to drive for about 6 weeks after heart transplant surgery.